Klaus Moje - slumped glass bowl c. 2002

 Sèvres Pot-pourri Vase c.
 1766

-The porcelain Pot-pourri Vase shown below was made by Sèvres in 1766.
+The porcelain Pot-pourri Vase shown above was made by Sèvres in 1766.

 The piece features a rich dark-blue grounded background, overlaid with an elaborate gilded design.
 The opening is not just below the gilded knob as one might suspect, but is the whole area above the light coloured pierced panel half way down the piece.